ICS-2025-GROUP-D/ics-2025-group-d-classroom-1d7625-queue-group-assignments-ics-group-d-2025-GROUP-E-QUEUE-ASSIGNMENT/submission.md

 - It checks whether it can apply priority aging.
 If a job has waited longer than the configured aging interval, it's priority is increased by a specified increment
 - It checks whether it can remove expired Jobs.
 If a job's waiting time exceeds the sxpiry limit, it is considered expired and removed from the queue.
 - The tick() function helps in implementing all that

+### Maria Muwale - Visualization & Reporting
+- Once everyone else finished their parts, I added a simple interface to **visualize the current state of the queue**.
+- I used `tkinter` to create a GUI that shows all the jobs in the queue, including their priority and waiting time.
+- There's a **refresh button** to update the view after each event.
+- This makes it easy to see what's happening in the system without scrolling through the terminal output.
+- The visualizer is in a separate file called `visualizer.py`, and it's launched at the end of `main.py`.